dcoreyrasm/research-assistant-template/README.md

 In Zotero: New papers appear tagged as #_NEW_ARRIVAL.
 Expand the item to see the AI-generated "10-Point Summary" note.

-In Dropbox: A new folder is created weekly containing markdown files of your synthesis and summaries.
+In Dropbox: A new folder is created weekly (e.g., /2025-11-28 - Research Batch/) containing:

+WEEKLY_SYNTHESIS.md: A narrative academic comparison of the week's papers.

+EXECUTIVE_BRIEF.md: A 1-page strategic memo for leadership.

+DEEP_DIVE_[Topic].md: A cumulative analysis of your #1 most researched topic.

+Individual Summaries: Markdown files for every single paper found.

 In GitHub: A literature_matrix.csv is updated weekly with all your data for Excel analysis.